fabianp/minirank/README.rst

-Some ranking algorithms in Python.
+Some ranking and ordinal regression algorithms in Python.

 .. image:: http://fseoane.net/static/minirank-logo.png